-Word embedding is a type of word representation that allows for representing words that have similar meanings [28].
-There are many word embedding representations, such as Word2Vec [29], GloVe [30], and FastText [31].
+Word embedding is a type of word representation that allows for representing words that have similar meanings [48].
+There are many word embedding representations, such as Word2Vec [49], GloVe [50], and FastText [51].
 The embedding layer in this study is Word2Vec.
-Word2vec is a method for expressing words in N-dimensional vector form [32].
+Word2vec is a method for expressing words in N-dimensional vector form [52].
 Word2Vec uses a neural network to determine contextual and semantic similarity (contextual and semantic similarity) in the form of one-hot encoded vectors when presenting a word.
 Contextual and semantic similarity can be used to illustrate a word's relationship to other words.
 Word embedding representation varies by language.

 Word weighting (Word2Vec) is done after going through the data preprocessing process.
 In Word2Vec words will be represented in the form of vectors and create a vocabulary with models from training data.
 These vocabulary words will form vectors that place words, so words with the same meaning will be close together in the vector space.
 Vector values that are owned by almost the same word will have almost the same value.
 Word2vec has various dimensions, there are 300, 250, 200, 150, 100, and 50.
 It would be easier if the analyzed data had the same size.
 To adjust the length and short of a sentence will be added a space to fill the empty matrix.
 After generating the matrix of the same length, the data is ready to be used in the following process, namely as input to the model process of the convolutional neural network algorithm that will be used.
+Table II shows the example of Word2Vec from the first tweet in Table I.